bitsofcotton/p1/README.md

 invariantP1 function returns invariant structure that \[0, &alpha;\[ register computer with whole input and whole deterministic computed output has on the variable dimension if status dimension is enough.

-If we work any one function recursion series, we can correctly vanish invariant with proper argument into p1, this is guaranteed with randtools general tips a,
+We can weaken this variable dimension condition to status dimension and guard length, this is guaranteed with randtools general tips a,

 But we can define a function that one of a proper variable range or a proper guard length for large enough one.